 - Machine Weight: Of course you’ll want to consider the weight of the machine you want to buy for your kids.
 The weight will very much depend on the size of your kid.
-Older stronger kids will be able to safely work with heavier machines whiles your 6-year-old should get a much lighter machine like the Janome Mini Sew I mentioned above.
+Older and stronger kids will be able to work with heavier machines safely whiles your 6-year-old should get a much lighter machine like the Janome Mini Sew I mentioned above.

 - Warranty: If you have kids, then you know they have this habit of breaking things around the house.
 Make sure you get a machine that is not only durable but offers a good warranty should it get broken.

-#6: Threading & Bobbin: This is not high on the requirements but if a machine makes it easy to thread and insert the bobbins, you and your kids will be much happier.
+#6: Threading & Bobbin: This is not high on the requirements, but if a machine makes it easy to thread and insert the bobbins, you and your kids will be much happier.
 Otherwise, be prepared to put in a few sections teaching them how to thread the needles and insert & remove the bobbins.
 A machine with a drop-in bobbin feature is the best.